 - Ensure to keep the polishers and pads as even as possible to avoid having swirl marks on your workpiece.

-- You can make use of accessories like a skirt to keep concrete chips from spraying into the ceiling.
+- You can use accessories like a skirt to keep concrete chips from spraying into the ceiling.

 - Make sure to keep water flowing on the polisher’s point of contact and the concrete for lubrication.
 It will reduce wear on the pads.

-- Keep polisher in the same configuration sequence with the pads you opt to use.
+- Keep the polisher in the same configuration sequence as the pads you use.

 Click for a video with up-to-date information about polishing the concrete countertop.

-In conclusion, as you continue to look out for helpful tips on how to polish your countertops, look no further; NCCuttingtools has got you covered.
+In conclusion, as you continue looking for helpful tips on polishing your countertops, look no further; NCCuttingtools has got you covered.